Golden tag frequently asked questions

 Do I have to keep my fish to claim a prize?

 No, you’re welcome to catch and release if you wish, or if the fish is undersize or oversize (dusky flathead and Murray Cod).
 Before releasing your catch, take a photo of the fish with the tag still in place and remember to remove the tag.
 Also make sure you take a secondary close-up photo of the tag which clearly shows the number.

 No registration is required.
 The prizes are eligible for any recreational fisher with a Victorian fishing licence (unless they are exempt) who catches a tagged fish by legal methods.

 Can you win more than once?

-The $10,000 prize will be limited to one per individual, however the $2,000 prize can be won multiple times.
+The $10,000 prize was limited to one per individual, however the $2,000 prize can be won multiple times.

 Can spearfishers get involved?

 Yes, provided they’re in areas where spearfishing is permitted and carefully follow the rules and regulations.
 Spearfishers will also need to provide a greater level of detail when reporting their tag to prove their fish was caught via legitimate methods, in a permitted location (e.g. photos that show the speared fish with tag and the exact location it was caught – GPS coordinates would help.)

 Read up on the rules for spearfishing here.